pyldin601/postgres-iots-codegen/README.md

   -c --capital                Name contract files with a capital letter.
   -s --nosuffix               Don't append contract file names with "Contract" suffix.
   -t --ignore=<tables>        Comma separated list of tables that should be ignored.
+  -e --enum                   Create enum with table names inside the index file (if --index specified)
   ```

 ## Example of produced contract file